How to Deal With Criticism (Without Being Defensive)

 When we feel attacked (not only physically, but also verbally or emotionally) the human brain sends danger signals throughout our bodies.
 Thousands of years of natural selection have reinforced self-defense (the apes that didn’t defend themselves died; therefore, our genetic makeup comes from those who did defend themselves).

-Self-defense increases the chance of individual survival, but it dramatically decreases the chance of relationship survival.
+Defensiveness increases the chance of individual survival but dramatically decreases the chance of relationship survival.

-The four horsemen are Criticism, Defensiveness, Contempt and Stonewalling.
-He and his wife, Dr. Julie Schwartz Gottman crated a method of couples therapy in whihc the therapist teaches the couple the “antidotes” to these four horsemen, and today we will discuss the antidote to defensiveness.
+The four horsemen are Criticism, Defensiveness, Contempt, and Stonewalling.
+He and his wife, Dr. John and Julie Gottman created a method of couples therapy in which the therapist teaches the couple the “antidotes” to these four horsemen, and today we will discuss the antidote to defensiveness.

-Of the four horsemen, Defensiveness is one of the hardest communication patterns to recognize as destructive because it often seems very benign.
-By recognizing the damange and learning how to stop being defensive, you increase the chances of remaining happily partnered.
+Of the four horsemen, Defensiveness is one of the most challenging communication patterns to recognize as destructive because it often looks benign.
+By recognizing the damage and learning how to stop being defensive, you increase the chances of remaining happy.

-Similar to a caterpillar’s camoflauge, humans tend to verbally self-defend when feeling criticized.
+Similar to a caterpillar’s camouflage, humans tend to verbally self-defend when feeling criticized.
 The pattern progresses like this:

 1.Feedback is given (usually with positive intention) -> “You know I love you, babe, but this lasagna tastes horrible!”